You want to bartend in the USA? How to obtain a visa

-Frank Sinatra sang about it, Jay Z rapped about it and as far as bars go, it’s London’s biggest antagonist.
-The rivalry between the world’s two greatest cocktail capitals is steeped in history, widely documented and far from over, making The Big Apple an alluring prospect and an appealing learning experience for those intrigued by the late nights, big tips and the 118,000 licensed premises of NYC.
+Frank Sinatra sang about it, Salinger wrote about it, Jay Z rapped about it and as far as bars go, it’s London’s biggest antagonist.
+The rivalry between the world’s two greatest two cocktail capitals is steeped in history, widely documented and far from over, making The Big Apple an alluring prospect and an appealing learning experience for those intrigued by the late nights, big tips and the 118,000 licensed premises of NYC.

 In spite of the current political climate, bartenders are on the move.
 Hospitality has long been a trade that affords us the luxury of travel, but what about relocating?
 From visas to vocabulary, subways to service; we spoke to bartenders, bar owners, consultants, an immigration lawyer and a property broker to compile the guide we wish we'd been given before crossing the pond.